Miccighel/MichaelSoprano/content/publication/conference-paper-sigir-2020/index.md

   crowd judgments, expressed on scales with various granularity levels.
 We also measure the political bias and the cognitive background of the workers, and quantify their effect on the reliability of the data provided by the crowd.'
 publication: '*Proceedings of the 43st International ACM SIGIR Conference on Research and Development in Information Retrieval.
-Conference Rank: GGS A++, Core A.*'
+Conference Rank: GGS A++, Core A*.*'
 doi: 10.1145/3397271.3401112
 ---